BCG Pymetrics Test: All 12 Mini Games w/ Simulation (May 2023)

 How does BCG use the Pymetrics Test?

-The BCG Pymetrics Test follows a mini-game format – in 20-30 minutes, the candidate has to play through 12 mini-games, each lasting 1-3 minutes with different objectives and underlying assessment.
+The BCG Pymetrics Test follows a mini-game format of 20-30 minutes, the candidate has to play through 12 mini-games, each lasting 1-3 minutes with different objectives and underlying assessment.
 The candidate is allowed to pause freely between games but not during each game.
 The test can be taken using a computer or smartphone.

+The Pymetrics Test has now become a mandatory test for all applicants of BCG offices in the U.S. and some other regions (not including Asian offices).
 The results of this test are kept by Pymetrics for 330 days, during which the candidate cannot retake the test, and results will be used for any application to Pymetrics partners (such as PwC, JPMorgan, etc.)

-How precisely the results affect an interviewing offer remains speculative.
-Some reports claim candidates have been rejected based on Pymetrics test results, while BCG officially states that the test is an “inclusion tool” to complement other elements of the recruitment process – meaning you will not be rejected based on its result.
 Given the somewhat questionable validity of the test, however, it is highly unlikely that Pymetrics test results will be of much importance to the interviewing decision – with insiders claiming that these results are only taken into account in special cases with strong spikes in desirable/undesirable traits – and only in conjunction with the resume and standardized test results.

 Whatever the case, understanding the test and making basic preparations means you can increase your chance of receiving an interview.